lagerdigal1996/wireframe-toolbox/CONTRIBUTING.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a pull request

-Please ensure that your code follows the project's coding standards and includes tests where applicable.
+Please ensure that your code follows the project's coding standards, including proper formatting, naming conventions, and includes tests where applicable.